bbauska/JS-Eloquent/README.md

 but clicking away all those little windows will get on your nerves.
 In past examples, we've used console.log to output values.
-Most JavaScript systems (including all modern web browsers and Node.js) provide a console .log function that writes out its arguments to *some* text output device.
+Most JavaScript systems (including all modern web browsers and Node.js) provide a console .log function that writes out its arguments to <i>some</i> text output device.
 In browsers, the output lands in the JavaScript console.
 This part of the browser interface is hidden by default, but most browsers open it when you press F12 or, on Mac, when you press